-Using maps of sage-grouse habitat described in section 4.6 and perhaps remote sensing, evaluate changes in habitat quantity, quality, and distribution over time (at intervals $\leq 10$ years).
+Using maps of sage-grouse habitat (described in section 4.6) and perhaps remote sensing, evaluate changes in habitat quantity, quality, and distribution over time (at intervals ≤ 10 years).
 Modify other strategies and tasks in response to changes in quantity, quality, and distribution of habitat.
-Connelly et al. (2003) outline procedures that can be used for habitat assessment and monitoring.
+Connelly et al. (2003b) outline procedures for habitat assessment and monitoring.

-Map distribution of basic sage-grouse habitats (shrub-steppe, cropland, Conservation

-Reserve Program) in eastern Washington at least every 10 years.
+Map distribution of basic sage-grouse habitats (shrub-steppe, cropland, Conservation Reserve Program) in eastern Washington at least every 10 years.
 WDFW should coordinate the collection of data with other agencies, groups, and interested parties including the YTC, the Yakama Nation, The Nature Conservancy, the Bureau of Land Management, and the Department of Natural Resources.